TrevorPilley/phone-number-parser/README.md

 Currently supports parsing the following:

 ### United Kingdom

+_note the ISO code for the United Kingdom is GB rather than UK._

 - 01, 02, 03, 07 and 08 numbers are supported.
 - 01 and 02 numbers are geographically assigned so the geographic area is included.